Discover a Healthier You with Livin' the Dream Daily!

 • Use your clean water for a cup of organic herbal tea

 Ensuring the water you drink is as safe as possible should be at the top of your priority list.
-If needed, start with a countertop ceramic filter or Berkey water pitcher.
+If needed, start with a countertop Berkey or under the sink filter.
 Having clean water doesn’t have to be expensive or complicated.
-Just choose the water filter that best suits your situation and your budget and start drinking more water right away!

 Sign Up for the Dr. Bob Bacon.com Newsletter